shriharivish/shriharivish.github.io/_projects/11_project.md

 <div class="info-box">
  <h4><b>Abstract</b></h4>
 <p>
-A tool providing Machine Learning and Signal Processing based algorithms for observation of a system over time using periodically sampled dynamic response measurements from an array of sensors.
-These tools aid in the extraction of damage senstitive features in structures which are then statistically analysed.
-Tool was impelmented on python.
+A tool providing Machine Learning and signal processing based algorithms for observation of a system over time using periodically sampled dynamic response measurements from an array of sensors.
+These tools aid in the extraction of damage sensitive features in structures which are then statistically analysed.
+The tool was implemented on python.
 </p></div>
 <br>

 <h4>Signal Processing Methods</h4>
 1. FFT; Custom Recursive Cooley FFT implementation from scratch and Cooley Tukey FFT implementation from the numpy fft library.
-2. CWT: Haar wavelet based transforms implemented.
+2. CWT: Haar wavelet-based transforms implemented.
 Also performed signal reconstruction and denoising using a successive DWT and IDWT implementation.

 <h4>Methods of Smoothing</h4>